-- Press the SETUP button of the Climatronic control panel. - Press the 👑 function button.
+- Press the MENU button on the Climatronic control panel. - Press the 👑 function button.

 Switch off: The auxiliary heater is immediately switched off.

 Heat, Ventilate: Set to heat or ventilate the vehicle interior when the auxiliary heater is switched on.
 By pressing the function button , you can select the desired mode.